TIY-Austin-Front-End-Engineering/tree-directory/README.md

 	How many descendents does the input directory have?

 	###### Question 4:
-	How leaf nodes are there in the directory tree?
+	How many leaf nodes are there in the directory tree?

 	###### Question 5:
 	What is the document relative path from the `d.json` file to the `events.js` file?